jfellUA/GEOG696C_spatiotemporal_data_analysis/README.md

 ## Environment

+Conda environments are isolated workspaces that contain specific versions of Python and packages.
+Using specific environments for specific courses or projects has a few benefits: they avoid conflicts between different package versions, they allow you to have multiple different versions of package on your system without them interfering with one another; they protect your base Python installation so you don't accidently break it (you can always delete and recreate Python environments); you can install the specific packages you need for a course or for a project; they simplify reproducibility (e.g. if package functions change between when you publish your code and when someone tries to reproduce it).

-I've provided a very simple `environment.yml` file in this repository for you to use in the course.
-This should work on all operating systems and on your installation whether you used Anaconda or Miniconda.
-It doesn't contain any specific paths or force any specific builds except for Python 3.11 -- if you take a look at the file, you'll see that I've organized it in groups for a clearer understanding of what we're installing when we create the environment for the course.
+I've provided a very simple `environment.yml` file in this repository for you to use in the course that will create an environment on your computer called `geog696c_python311`.
+This should work on all operating systems and on your particular installation whether you used Anaconda or Miniconda.
+It doesn't contain any computer-specific paths and it doesn't force any specific builds (except specifying Python 3.11).
+If you take a look at the file, you'll see that I've organized it in grouping for a clearer understanding of what we're installing for the course (which is relatively lean).

 To install and use the environment, type the following commands from a bash terminal (macos) or the Anaconda Prompt (NOT the Command Prompt or the Powershell):